SoPraMim/GW2-Crafting/README.md

 # GW2-Crafting

-Profit calculator for items to craft in Guild Wars 2
+Profit calculator for craftable items in Guild Wars 2.